slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - They talk to people about their ideas, but never build anything.
 	- Do things manually at first.
 You don’t have to build an elaborate system to get started.
 Get one client and do everything the hard way.
 Only after business is over running your ability to do things manually you do have to worry about automation.
 Don’t put a bunch of effort in on the front end to find out there’s no paying demand.
 	- It’s easier when YOU are the customer.
 You truly understand the problem.
 Start with something you're interested in.
-Don't worry about the theory, focus on solving the problem.
+Don’t worry about the theory, focus on solving the problem.
 Fall in love with the problem, not the solution.
 	- Timing is the most important factor in startup success.
 Team and Execution came next.
 Quick to start but not the first.
 	- Launch now.
 Find the 90/10 solution.
 	- Ignore your competitors, you will more likely die of suicide than murder.